Honda EU2200i

 Shorter proven track record than Honda, Yamaha or Champion, hence the 6.
 The cheapest way to get 3200 running watts, with a shorter track record and honest full load noise.
 It scores 72 out of 100.

-For the price the power is hard to beat and idle noise is fine, but at full load it got loud enough that I would keep it well away from the tent.
+For the price the power is hard to beat and idle noise is fine, but at full load it got loud enough that we would keep it well away from the tent.

 Read our full PowerSmart 3600-Watt Portable Inverter review →